oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 * Produces value: no
 * `emitLabel` arguments: (`BytecodeLabel`)

 Label defines a location in the bytecode that can be used as a forward branch target.
-Its argument is a `BytecodeLabel` allocated by the builder (see [Defining locals and labels](#defining-locals-and-labels)).
+Its argument is a `BytecodeLabel` allocated by the builder (see [Labels](#labels)).
 Each `BytecodeLabel` must be defined exactly once, and it should be defined directly inside the same operation in which it is created.

 `Branch`
 * Produces value: N/A